vatlab/vat-docs/content/Documentation/vtools_commands/init.md

 {{% notice tip %}}
-Variant tables from children projects will be copied to `$name (from $proj)` before they are merged.
+Variant tables from children projects will be copied to `$name (from \\(proj)` before they are merged.
 This allows you to keep track of information from the original projects, or compare tables from children projects.
 {{% /notice %}}

 <details><summary> Examples: merge subprojects</summary> Continue from the previous example, if we just merge the CEU and JPT projects we created,